j-bresson/j-bresson.github.io/projects.md

 <p>
 I have worked on this project together with <a href="" target="_blank">Dimitri Bouche</a> (PhD student), <a href="http://recherche.enac.fr/~jeremie.garcia/" target="_blank">Jérémie Garcia</a> (post-doctoral researcher), <a href="https://www.stms-lab.fr/person/thibaut-carpentier/" target="_blank">Thibaut Carpentier</a> (CNRS/Ircam), <a href="http://imtr.ircam.fr/imtr/Diemo_Schwarz" target="_blank">Diemo Schwarz</a> (Ircam) and <a href="https://jacquema.gitlabpages.inria.fr/" target="_blank">Florent Jacquemard</a> (Inria/Ircam).

-EFFICACe research also led to most of the novel features of the <a href="https://cac-t-u-s.github.io/om-sharp/" target="_blank">OM#</a> environment.
+EFFICACe research also a grounding motivation for the development of interactive visual programming and dynamic scheduling in of the <a href="https://cac-t-u-s.github.io/om-sharp/" target="_blank">OM#</a> environment.
 </p>

 <b>&rarr; <a href="http://repmus.ircam.fr/efficace/" target="_blank">Project pages</a></b>